KyleWynne/Health_Blocks/README.md

 ## Instructions For Running Our Project

-To recreate the demo, follow the below instructions:
-Go to GitHub the Pages Deployment: Here if running on your machine, navigate to index.html in your filesystem, double-click, and open with the browser of your choice
+To test the code, follow the below instructions: clone the repository. navigate to index.html in your filesystem, double-click, and open with the browser of your choice

 use the blocks to create code.
-Our recommended test is:

-set up nutritionix API
+Our recommended test is: set up nutritionix API
 Search foods -> Text Input: apple
 Print Calories -> Calorie Sum (300, Calorie Sum (300, 400)